svulaj/ser321-spring2022-C-svulaj/Assignment4/Assignment4given2/activity1/README.md

 # Assignment 4 Activity 1
 ## Description
 The initail Performer code only has one function for adding strings to an array:
+ThreadedServer: can be ran with gradle, there is a specific task that can run it with an example command.
+ThreadPoolServer:

+# Assignment 4 Activity 2
+## Description
+The initail Performer code only has one function for adding strings to an array:

 ## Protocol